hong-xian/Data-dependent-stability-of-AT/README.md

 # Data-dependent-stability-of-AT
 This is the official repository for "Data-Dependent Stability Analysis of Adversarial Training".
-This repository contains an implementation of the different poiosn attacks and adversarial training on poisoned dataset.
+This repository contains an implementation of the different poiosn attacks and adversarial training on poisoned datasets.

 ## Requirements:
 * Python 3.7.10